XpertJosh/tic-tac-toe/README.md

 # tic-tac-toe
-An very simple online multiplayer tic-tac-toe game, using node, exppresjs, and socketio.
+An very simple online multiplayer tic-tac-toe game, using node, expressjs, and socketio.